Are you interested in supporting vulnerable people on their journey to recovery across Ealing?

 About the role

-These roles are available on shift rota patterns that could include working early mornings, evenings and weekends or a condensed hours rota.
+These roles are available on different shift rota patterns that could include working early mornings, evenings and weekends or a condensed hours rota.
 You can confirm your availability throughout the recruitment process.

 Please take a look at the full job description and person specification attached by clicking on the ‘document available’ tab at the top of the advert page on our website.